Fetty Wap: 2016–2020: EPs, mixtapes and other releases

-2021–present: The Butterfly Effect
+2021–present: The Butterfly Effect and King Zoo

-On September 28, 2021, Fetty Wap previewed the song “Out The Hood” in an Instagram video with the caption “10/22 T.B.E”, giving speculation of a single or mixtape release.
-Later on October 13, 2021, Fetty Wap posted the official cover art for the album “The Butterfly Effect” announcing it as his second studio album, releasing six years since his debut, however on the intro, he sings “it’s been seven years”.
-The Butterfly Effect was released October 22, 2021, through 300 Entertainment & RGF Productions, marking the return of Fetty Wap after several mixtape releases & legal issues.
-The title derives from his late daughter, Lauren, where he drew inspiration for the album name & some songs.
-In November 2022, Fetty released a single titled “Sweet Yamz”, a recreation of the song “Yamz” by Masego & Devin Morrison.
-The song went viral on the video platform TikTok and the song received positive reception, with singer Charlie Wilson releasing an unofficial remix through the app, and rapper Snoop Dogg calling it the “song of the year".
+On September 28, 2021, Fetty Wap previewed the song "Out The Hood" in an Instagram video with the caption "10/22 T.B.E", giving speculation of a single or mixtape release.
+On October 13, 2021, Fetty Wap posted the cover art for his upcoming album The Butterfly Effect, six years following his debut; however on the intro, he sings "it's been seven years."
+The album was released on October 22, 2021, through 300 Entertainment & RGF Productions, marking the return of Fetty Wap after several mixtapes and numerous legal issues.
+The title derives from his late daughter, Lauren, where he drew inspiration for many elements of the album.
+In November 2022, Fetty Wap released his single "Sweet Yamz", a recreation of the song "Yamz" by Masego and Devin Morrison.
+The song went viral on the video sharing service TikTok and the song received positive reception, with singer Charlie Wilson releasing an unofficial remix through the app, and rapper Snoop Dogg calling it the "song of the year".

+In November 2023, Fetty Wap released his third studio album King Zoo, supported by the single released a year prior, "Sweet Yams".
+The album was his first release following his incarceration and included a guest appearance from Coi Leray.

+In early January 2025, Fetty Wap's song "Again" started to regain popularity on Instagram Reels and TikTok with the phrase saying "Blasting Fetty Wap on a JBL speaker."

+In May 2025, Fetty Wap released a song recorded while he was in prison titled "Forever (71943509)" with the number in the title referencing his register number.
+Along with the song, his brother posted an online petition to end Fetty Wap's federal prison sentence.

 Influences

-Fetty Wap has referred to his music as "ignorant R&B".
-He combines singing and rapping.
+Fetty Wap has referred to his music as "ignorant R&B," and combines singing and rapping.

-Fetty Wap usually wears the flag of Haiti in honor of his daughter's late grandmother and draws influences from Haitian culture.
+Fetty Wap usually wears the flag of Haiti in honor of a former girlfriend's late grandmother and draws influences from Haitian culture.
 In an interview with CivilTV, he said that he "fell in love with the culture; people don't know what Haiti means to me."
 On several occasions, Fetty Wap has also cited Atlanta-based rapper Gucci Mane as a major influence in his music.